 “OSHA cannot inspect all 7 million workplaces it covers each year.
 The agency seeks to focus its inspection resources on the most hazardous workplaces in the following order of priority: “

-1-Situations the Present Imminent Danger
+1-Situations that Present Imminent Danger

 OSHA explains that hazards that could lead to deaths or serious harm are their top priority.
 So if OSHA somehow catches wind that you have situations like this at your workplace, know that you’re going to be top of their radar.